 By: Tom Regis, NFI Certified Master Hearth Professional

-Last Updated: October 7, 2024
+Last Updated: October 9, 2025

-Fortunately, there are two easy ways to convert a traditional wood burning fireplace to gasgas log sets and gas fireplace inserts.
+Fortunately, there are two easy ways to convert a traditional wood burning fireplace to gas — gas log sets and gas fireplace inserts.
 Converting your wood fireplace to gas creates a modern, low-maintenance focal point that boosts your property value, keeps your space comfortable in every season, and adds incredible ambiance.

-Follow this simple guide to learn the differences between gas log sets and gas inserts, so you can find the best way to revamp your fireplace.
+Follow this simple guide to learn the key differences between gas log sets and gas inserts, so you can find the best way to revamp your fireplace.

 What Are Gas Logs?

 Gas log sets are a set of ceramic logs and a burner system that sits inside your fireplace.
 They act as a realistic replacement for authentic wood logs.
-Some sets are even cast from real wood and hand-painted to bring out the textures and colors found in natural tree bark.

 Available in a variety of sizes and styles, like Birch, Oak, Driftwood, and Juniper, gas log sets are affordable, easy to operate, and won’t require much upkeep.